lizzymcc/startup/notes.md

 I keep learning cool things but I'm never sure what to write in here about them. idk. react seems cool.
 I get the feeling that this stage of the project might be better suited for One Navbar On All Pages than what I'm doing, but let's try this!

 alright, I got it basically working.
 I'm getting the vibe that I"ll be doing a lot of stuff with parameters in the next project, but I was probably going to regardless. also not sure when we'll be adding and using databases but that'll probably be a big part of it as well.

+## react part 2 notes

+Javascript destructuring --
+if t is an array, then
+`const [b,c,d] = t` will set b to t[0], c to t[1], d to t[2], etc.
+If t isn't long enough, the overflowing variable(s) becomes undefined.

+`const [a, b, ...c] = t` will set a and b to t[0] and t[1], and then all the rest of t is stored in c as an array, like c becomes (python) t[2:-1] (does that notation in javascript? or just python?)

+you can also set a default value for the variables in the start that they'll use if the list isn't long enough to include them.

+### `react.useState` uses destructuring!

+<small> also you can put `code blocks` inside headers in markdown!</small>

+it returns... the inital value (that it had as a parameter) and a function that updates the variable/state to whatever is input... ok, i think i understand this, some of the stuff behind the scenes is still confusing but now I get why setColor or whatever function it is never needs to be defined elsewhere in the code.

+ok so what is an effect hook... useState is a hook, and useEffect is a hook...
+I feel like I'm missing some information.
+Like what the difference is between a state & effect, and how you would access them outside of hooks. and how they relate to needing an object or class or something.